Teaching boys is a joy. However, they often face real challenges in their learning? How can we help them to overcome those challenges?

 Technology is a distraction from learning and there seem to be gender differences in the way kids are distracted.
 Girls tend to focus on connection through social media.
 They slip in and out of that digital world quite quickly, for example, checking Snapchat and then going back to homework.
 For boys, technology tends to be about entertainment and they immerse themselves in it for long periods of time.
 Boys are more likely to be into gaming or watching funny clips on YouTube.

 Technology provides another arena where boys can compete and create self-identity.
 Boys will spend hours getting the perfect skateboard jump on film to share or just the right slow-motion soccer goal.
 Then they will wait for comments from other YouTubers.
-They will also spend hours gaming or sorting out their fantasy football team.
-It could be argued that this deep immersion used to often be applied to learning.

 Ms Webb believes, “If we use boys’ interest in technology as an element of their learning we can see positive outcomes.”
 For example, sites such as Mathletics, Language Perfect and Kahoot are very popular with boys.
 On these sites, there is competition in the learning.
 Boys love the idea of the leaderboards and awards.
 Some educators call this the ‘gamification of learning’ and, in its place, it can be an effective tool.

 Relationships underpin all learning.
 Children want to know that they are liked by their teachers.
 Boys, in particular, will work harder for a teacher with whom they have a great relationship.
 Equally, they can switch off if they feel they aren’t valued or respected.
-Wesley College Principal, Mr David Gee, often reminds his staff, “Boys learn teachers before they learn content”.
-Working together, parents and teachers can capitalise on this knowledge.

-Teachers need to engage with boys personally and take the time to know about their interests and lives.
+When teaching boys, teachers need to engage with boys personally and take the time to know about their interests and lives.
 Meanwhile, parents need to share with teachers important information about their sons that will impact on learning.
 We also need to avoid blaming, criticising or generally being negative about teachers.
 Your child’s teacher is your ally.

 Since the late 80s, there has been a marked change in the school curriculum.
 There is now a much greater emphasis on written expression, explanation and showing process, particularly in Mathematics and Science.
 It is no longer just about getting the right answer, children have to show how they got that answer.
 For many boys, this feels pointless.
 They like shortcuts and they disengage when they think a process is unnecessary.